cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 just when the big-endian encoding of x is lexically greater than the encoding of -x.

-This variant is convenient when points are serialized in big-endian byte order, or when points are serialized according to IEEE 1363a-2004 {{p1363a}} and the extension degree of F is greater than 1.
+This variant SHOULD be used when points on the target elliptic curve are serialized using the SORT compression method given in IEEE 1363a-2004 {{p1363a}}, Section 5.5.6.1.2, and other similar methods.

 ~~~
 sgn0_be(x)